elainergu/hawaii-restaurant-analysis/README.md

 </iframe>

 ### Aggregates
-This pivot table aggreates the data by naming feature and displays the mean `avg_rating` and `price`.
+This pivot table aggregates the data by naming feature and displays the mean `avg_rating` and `price`.
 While the "Hawaiian" word type corresponds with the highest average rating, "Dining Type" and "Hawaiian" names have the highest average prices.
 However, the difference between the naming features are relatively small.

 | word_type | avg_rating | price |
 |---|---:|---:|